yunusemreyakisan/yunusemreyakisan/README.md

 }
 ```

-<em><b>I'm a part-time student, a full-time programmer, and an entrepreneur.</b> I'm presently working on a number of software projects.
-If you have any questions, please don't hesitate to contact me.</em>
+<em><b>I'm a part-time student, a full-time programmer, and an entrepreneur.</b> I'm presently working on a number of software projects.</em>